 - i.
-The New Santa Barbara Courthouse will be approximately 91,400 to 93,300 gross square feet two story building with basement.
-The Project is the construction of a new building and site development for a trial court facility comprised of eight courtrooms, eight judges and support staff, approximately limited to all building structure, enclosure, interior improvements, mechanical, electrical, telecommunication, audio visual, and security systems.
-The project also includes approximately 10 short term public parking spaces, and 8 underground secured spaces. - ii.
+The New Santa Rosa Courthouse will be a 169,342 gross square feet building.
+The Project is the construction of a new building and site development for a trial court facility comprised of fifteen courtrooms, fifteen judges and support staff, approximately limited to all building structure, enclosure, interior improvements, mechanical, electrical, telecommunication, audio visual, and security systems.
+The project also includes approximately 450 public, juror and staff parking spaces, including 20 underground secured spaces. - ii.
 The site development includes but is not limited to site preparation, underground utilities, landscape, hardscape, vehicular drives, surface parking, security barriers, fencing, and gates. - iii.
-The site development and construction of the project includes mitigation measures for continued use of the existing courthouse building until the new courthout is ready for occupancy. - iv.
+This new courthouse replaces the existing space in the Sonoma County Hall of Justice, in the attached Old Jail building (now demolished), and in the attached Main Adult Detention Facility (MADF) at the county administrative complex, as well as the space in the offside Family Court Services leased facility.
+It will provide centralized criminal, traffic, and juvenile dependency proceedings for the entire county. - iv.
 The Project will be insured under an owner controlled insurance program (OCIP) provided by the Judicial Council.
 A sample OCIP manual is included as an Attachment to this RFQ/P. The requirements of the OCIP include specific Project safety related requirements that are more specifically set forth in Exhibit G to the CMR Agreement. - v.
 LEED.
 The Project is being designed for sustainability and to the standards of LEED Silver rating including full participation in the formal LEED certification process.
 CMR shall provide all required documentation to the Project Architect for LEED certification from the Preliminary Plan Phase through the Construction Phase. - vi.
 Commissioning.
-CMR shall perform specific Services during all Phases of the Project to assist, review, coordinate, opine and cooperate with the Judicial Council, the Judicial Council's commissioning authority, other providers of commissioning services for the Judicial Council, the Architect and all other design professional of the Project.
+CMR shall perform specific Services during all Phases of the Project to assist, review, coordinate, opine and cooperate with the Judicial Council; the Judicial Council's commissioning authority, other providers of commissioning services for the Judicial Council, the Architect and all other design professional of the Project.

 - vii.
 A detailed description of the Project is set forth in the CMR Agreement form attached hereto, including descriptions of the scope of Work for each Phase of the Project. - b.
 Estimated Schedule of Work: Estimated Project start and completion dates are set forth below and include time for the Judicial Council and regulatory reviews or approvals.
-Actual dates for each phase of the Work will be detailed in the final CMR Agreement.

-i.
-Preliminary Plan Phase

-Start: July 1, 2014 Complete: January 29, 2016

-ii.
-Working Drawings Phase

-Start: February 1, 2016 Complete: May 2, 2017
+Actual dates for each phase of the Work will be detailed in the final CMR Agreement. - i.
+Preliminary Plan Phase Start: March 2, 2015 Complete: May 27, 2016 - ii.
+Working Drawings Phase Start: May 30, 2016 Complete: January 12, 2018 - iii.
+Construction Phase Start: January 15, 2018 Complete: May 15, 2020 a.
+The Judicial Council's current estimates for the Direct Cost of the Work is \$97,696,616.

-iii.
-Construction Phase

-Start: November 29, 2017 Complete: February 16, 2021